 Letrozole may increase cholesterol levels.
 Your doctor may monitor your cholesterol during treatment with letrozole.1

 Letrozole can harm an unborn baby.
-If you or your partner can become pregnant, you should use birth control during treatment and for some time after the last dose of letrozole.
+If you can become pregnant, you should use birth control during treatment and for some time after the last dose of letrozole.
 You should also not breastfeed during treatment with letrozole and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking letrozole.1,2

 Letrozole may cause dizziness, drowsiness, and fatigue.
 Do not drive or operate machinery until you know how letrozole affects you.2